azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                                -ResourceName "AppServiceDemo" `
                                -DoNotOpenOutputFolder
       ```
-3. <h4> List Expiring assignments (-ListSoonToExpireAssignments) </h4>
+3. <h4> List expiring assignments (-ListSoonToExpireAssignments) </h4>

       Use this command to list Azure role with PIM assignments at the specified scope that are about to expire in given number of days.
-Use respective parameters to list expiring assignments for a specific role, or to list assignments on a specific resource group or resource.
+Use respective parameters to list expiring assignments for a specific role on a subscription or a resource group or a resource.

       ```PowerShell
 	      Get-AzSKPIMConfiguration -ListSoonToExpireAssignment  `